beomseokg/ORI/README.md

 python train.py --dyn charged_var # evolving interaction + parameter
 python train.py --dyn mixed # evolving interaction + dynamics
 ```

-Additional experimental details such as prior offline methods will be updated in the final version.

 ## Acknowledgements
 This project is based on the following open-source projects.
 We thank their authors for making the source code publically available.